Teenager learning piano.jpg

 Many teenagers sadly stop playing the piano for various reasons after a couple of years spent in secondary school and regret it in their adulthood.

 For some, it is simply an association that they have made with their childhood, but others are not interested in classical music anymore and want to move on to pop or jazz music.
-Often the disapproval of their parents and piano instructors lead them to stop playing all together while they could have pursued their piano education in a different music genre.
+Often, the disapproval of their parents and piano instructors led them to stop playing altogether when they could have pursued their piano education in a different music genre.

-In any case, we strongly recommend parents to encourage their children greatly to continue playing the piano and not giving up a pleasurable hobby which can accompany them for the rest of their life.
+In any case, we strongly recommend that parents encourage their children to continue playing the piano and not give up a pleasurable hobby that can accompany them for the rest of their lives.

-At The Children’s Music Academy, we are well aware of the challenges that teenagers can face, and we are always supportive of whatever the music genre they wish to explore.
-We are equally happy to help them improve their competences in classical, pop or jazz piano.
+At The Children’s Music Academy, we are well aware of the challenges that teenagers can face, and we are always supportive of whatever music genre they wish to explore.
+We are happy to help them improve their classical, pop or jazz piano skills.

 We strictly work with outstanding piano instructors who are incredibly flexible and who have a passion for teaching teenagers and young adults.